 I first purchased Patty Pinner’s cookbook and treasure “Sweets: Soul Food Desserts & Memories” five years ago.
 I was instantly connected to the stories and photographs because I saw fragments of myself intertwined in the pages.
 Growing up mesmerized by my big mama’s cooking and baking (especially her sweet potato pie) made me relate to Patty on so many levels.

 Recently my wonderful father-in-law did a favor for me, and I knew the way to his heart, and really any man’s heart, would be through his stomach.
-He loves sweet potato pie, so I knew Patty’s would be a hit.
+He loves sweet potato pie, so I knew Patty’s southern sweet potato pie recipe would be a hit.
 When you bake one of Patty’s recipes, you feel the love in the experience.
 I know he was as grateful as I was that I baked this particular recipe.

 - 1/2 teaspoon salt

 - 2 to 3 tablespoons cold milk or more as needed

 - 1/2 cup unsalted butter, melted 1 stick

 - 1/2 cup dark corn syrup

 - 2 large eggs beaten

 - 1/2 teaspoon ground nutmeg